ghiscoding/angular-markdown-editor/readme.md

 - onShow

 ### API - Editor Methods
-The editor API is quite dense and I will not list the entire set of methods, but you can see the entire list [here]().
+The editor API is quite dense and I will not list the entire set of methods, but you can see the entire list from the [Editor Method Interface](https://github.com/ghiscoding/angular-markdown-editor/blob/master/src/lib/angular-markdown-editor/models/editorMethod.interface.ts).
 To call any of the Editor Methods, you will have to first get a reference to the Editor's instance which you can get from the `onShow` callback.

 Get the Editor's instance through the `onShow`, via the Custom Event (from the View) or Editor Option callback (just choose the one you prefer).
 Below shows how to get it through the latter option.